Insulinoma: Compare Costs for a treatment abroad

 In some cases it is very difficult to distinguish insulinoma from the moderate case of hypoglycemia.
 Usually hypoglycemia is caused by alcohol or grugs abuse, that`s why the doctor always asks the patient about his drinking habits and the names of drugs he takes.
 Insulinoma symptoms apart from everyting resemble the symptoms of adrenal cancer as well.

-The treatment of insulinoma usually requires insulinoma surgery.
-The type of surgery depends on the size of insulinoma tumor.
+The treatment of insulinoma usually requires surgical resection.
 In most cases surgery involves resection of the affected part of the pancreas.
 Surgery is considered to be successful, if the level of glucose and insulin normalizes.
 Nevertheless, there may be such post-operative complications as the necrosis of the pancreas which means that the cells of the pancreas become dead.
 Surgery can also result in peritonitis and in that case the patient requires another operation.

 If insulinoma is inoperable which may happen if its size is too big or location inaccessible, doctors apply conservative treatment.
 Thus type of treatment applies drugs that can prevent the development of hypoglycemia by introducing adrenaline into the body.
 In the initial stages of conservative treatment the patient is usually recommended to intake high amounts of carbohydrates.